Talking about disability

 - there's a health and safety risk to them or other people

-- they feel that telling them now may prevent problems later
+- they feel that telling them now might prevent problems later

 It's up to the person to decide when they want to tell their employer.
 Some people might choose to do this when something changes, for example their condition starts affecting them much more than it used to.

-In some cases this may be the first time the employer realises the person has a disability.
+In some cases this might be the first time the employer realises the person is disabled.
 For example, if it's a hidden disability where the manager could not reasonably be expected to know the person is disabled.

 - protect them from disability discrimination, including harassment and victimisation

-An employer has the same legal responsibility if they could reasonably be expected to know someone has a disability, even if the person has not told them.
+An employer has the same legal responsibility if they could reasonably be expected to know someone is disabled, even if the person has not told them.

 Find out more about: